gitandhub1/docs-travis-ci-com/user/customizing-the-build.md

 - A job produces no log output for 10 minutes
 - A job on travis-ci.org takes longer than 50 minutes
+- A job running on OS X infrastructure takes longer than 50 minutes (applies to travis-ci.org or travis-ci.com)
-- A job on travis-ci.com takes longer than 120 minutes
+- A job on Linux infrastructure on travis-ci.com takes longer than 120 minutes

 Some common reasons why builds might hang: